LordGriffo/Amazonia/Readme.md

 - Guarana  : is a command-line utility written in C++ to copy recursively files and dirs.
 - Pitanga  : is a command-line utility written in C++ to display the seq. numbers of the Mega Sena to file.
 - Caju     : is a command-line utility written in C++ to display a ScoreBoard to command line interface.
+- Camucamu : is a command-line utility written in C++ to Temporary Inventory Control;
 ## Como usar
 1. Faça o download ou clone o repositório do Amazonia.